cloudbees-core-cd-workshop/workshop-exercises/README.md

   * How to create a simple Jenkins Declarative Pipeline?
   * What are the key features of Declarative Pipelines?
   * How do you create multibranch pipelines?

-A PDF version of the presentation that accompanies this workshop can be found here: [CD-Acceleration-with-CloudBees-Workshop.pdf](CD-Acceleration-with-CloudBees-Workshop.pdf)

 To get started goto the [**Set-up Instructions**](Setup.md).